3.2. Basic Line Plots

 3.2.9.
 Tick Marks and Labels

-MATLAB generally does a good job of setting the tick marks on a plot.
-The tick labels are by default the numeric values of the tick marks.
-We sometimes what to change the labels and locations of the tick marks because certain points on the axis have significance.
-A good example of this is when plotting equations that use trigonometry functions.
+MATLAB usually does a good job setting the tick marks on a plot.
+The tick labels are, by default, the numeric values of the tick marks.
+We sometimes want to change the labels and locations of the tick marks because specific points on the axis have significance.
+A good example of this is when plotting equations that use trigonometric functions.

 x = linspace(pi/4, 5*pi/4);